Operation Pheasant: Aftermath

 After the completion of Pheasant, Canadian troops then took over responsibility for the line of the Maas river upstream as far as Maren and also the Nijmegen sector from the XXX Corps.

 The German retreat never collapsed into a rout; it used delaying tactics in determined resistance against the attacking allies.
 The allies themselves were unable to deliver a knock-out blow but they were nonetheless able to achieve the principal result of clearing the German forces from the region between Antwerp and the Maas to secure allied supply lines.
 In addition the offensive completely cut off the Germans who were left holding their positions at the mouth of the Scheldt River.
 As result, of the end of that offensive in November and with Walcheren fully secured; over 40,000 Germans capitulated.
-With the Scheldt river cleared of obstacles and Germans guns, Antwerp became the most important port the allies would need in the coming months.
+With the Scheldt river cleared of obstacles and German guns, Antwerp became the most important port the allies would need in the coming months.

 The Germans had suffered heavy losses; the 15th Army during this operation lost a total of 8,000 prisoners and as many killed or wounded.
 The 712th Division, which had lost nearly 1,700 prisoners and many killed or wounded during the battle, was reformed and sent to the eastern front.
 The 59th Infantry Division was withdrawn to the 'island' to defend it from attack.
 For the Dutch the liberation was a welcome relief – Brabant was now almost completely free.
 The liberated towns and cities suffered only minor damage; with the exception of 's-Hertogenbosch – Tilburg, Wilemstadt, Breda, Roosendaal and Bergen op Zoom were all captured relatively unscathed and civilian casualties were light.
 This was because major fighting was spared as the Germans had withdrawn from those places.

 After the success of Pheasant and the defeat of the German counter-attack at Meijel, there remained two German pockets to the south of the lower part of the Maas river.
 This was in the form of a small bridgehead just to the west of ‘s-Hertogenbosch facing XII Corps and another along the line of the Mark river facing British I Corps.

 In November and December North-West Limburg was liberated by the 2nd British Army.
 By this time the vast majority of the Southern Netherlands south of the Rhine was now free from German occupation.
 Eastern North Brabant was liberated after the Battle of the Bulge.
 The final step in liberating the Netherlands south of the Rhine was the British and Canadian operations which succeeded in entering northeast Limburg with Operation Blackcock in January 1945, and then finally through to the German Rhineland with Operation Anger in April.

 Legacy

-In 'sHertogenbosch there is a memorial which commemorates the fallen soldiers of the 53rd Welsh Division.
+In 's-Hertogenbosch there is a memorial which commemorates the fallen soldiers of the 53rd Welsh Division.
 The square behind the memorial is called the 53rd Welsh Division Square.
 There is an annual commemoration on October 27.
 There are memorials or monuments to respective divisions that liberated Tilburg, Breda and Roosendaal.